llbit/chunky-docs/docs/minecraft_compatibility.md

 Bedrock Edition worlds are not supported.

-Entities are currently not rendered by Chunky, and some special blocks can not be rendered either.
+Most entities are currently not rendered by Chunky, and some special blocks can not be rendered either.
 Here is a list of the supported Minecraft versions in addtion to all the things that Chunky cannot render.

 <style type="text/css">